 Quota and limit definitions

 Cloud NAT enforces quotas on resource usage for a variety of reasons.
-For example, quotas protect the community of Google Cloud Platform users by preventing unforeseen spikes in usage.
-Quotas also help users who are exploring GCP with the free tier to stay within their trial.
+For example, quotas protect the community of Google Cloud users by preventing unforeseen spikes in usage.
+Quotas also help users who are exploring Google Cloud with the free tier to stay within their trial.

-To view quotas or request quota increases, IAM members need one of the following roles.
+To view quotas or request quota increases, Identity and Access Management (IAM) members need one of the following roles.

 |Check quotas for a project||Project owner or editor or Quota Viewer|